sathish1993/boggle/README.md

 # boggle

 The game of Boggle is played on a grid of letters.
 Players compete to find as many words as possible within a given time limit, based on words from a dictionary.

 Rules:

-Words must be in a specified dictionary.
+1. Words must be in a specified dictionary.

-Letters are in a rectangular grid, N x M.
+2. Letters are in a rectangular grid, N x M.

-Words can be formed by going to adjacent lerrers horizontally, vertically, or diagonally.
+3. Words can be formed by going to adjacent lerrers horizontally, vertically, or diagonally.

-The letter at a grid square can be used at most once in a given word.
+4. The letter at a grid square can be used at most once in a given word.

-A letter in a grid square can be used in multiple, different words.
+5. A letter in a grid square can be used in multiple, different words.

-For the purposes of this exercise, assume there's a dictionary "object", with a single method in whatever language you choose bool IsWord(string)
+For the purposes of this exercise, assume there's a dictionary "object", with a single method in whatever language you choose

+bool IsWord(string)

-Write a function that takes an NxM grid of letters, and a dictionary object, and returns all of the words in that grid Some examples:
+Write a function that takes an NxM grid of letters, and a dictionary object, and returns all of the words in that grid

 Given the board

 H N S E

 A R G U

 B R U S

 F E T I

+and the usual english dictionary in /usr/share/dict/words on a mac, and either there or in /usr/dict/words on a linux machine

+Examples:

-and the usual english dictionary in /usr/share/dict/words on a mac, and either there or in /usr/dict/words on a linux machine sugar is not a valid word, even though they are all connected, you can only get sugra or usgra with this board true is a word (even though the line of the letters goes criss-cross) sis is not a valid word, since it would have to use the same 's' twice brush is not a valid word, since the s and h are not adjacent
+1. sugar is not a valid word, even though they are all connected, you can only get sugra or usgra with this board

+2. true is a word (even though the line of the letters goes criss-cross)

+3. sis is not a valid word, since it would have to use the same 's' twice

+4. brush is not a valid word, since the s and h are not adjacent